 5- Professional Grade Wire:

 The initial cost for premium grade wire is higher than the manufacturer grade wire.
-There are a lot of advantages of using pro-grade Wire for your dog’s fence.
+There are a lot of advantages to using pro-grade Wire for your dog’s fence.

 The Wire used for dog fences that are professional-grade is more resistant to freezing conditions, sunlight exposure expansion and contraction in the soil, exposure to water, and general wear and wear and tear.